apache/beam/README.md

-Other examples can be run similarly by replacing the WordCount class name with BigQueryTornadoes, DatastoreWordCount, TfIdf, TopWikipediaSessions, etc. and adjusting runtime options under Dexec.args parameter, as specified in the example itself.
+Other examples can be run similarly by replacing the WordCount class name with BigQueryTornadoes, DatastoreWordCount, TfIdf, TopWikipediaSessions, etc. and adjusting runtime options under the Dexec.args parameter, as specified in the example itself.

 ## More Information